mathwhiz1212/A-Coalition-At-War/README.md

 You hear a lot about the conflict between the Coalition and the Quarg in Endless Sky, but you don't see it.

-This plugin will introduce a storyline that lets you see that conflict and even capture Heliarch ships.
+This plugin will introduce a storyline that lets you see that conflict and use some of their technology.

 There's only one mission currently.
 See "Contributing" below if you have any ideas for more.